 What are the hazards?
 Who might be harmed and how?
 What are we doing to manage the risk?
 Review Scratches, bites, nips etc. Guinea Pigs: being dropped Children and Adults: being bitten, skin broken, bleeding Children taught how to safely hold and look after guinea pigs to limit animals becoming stressed.
 Adults will ensure that guinea pigs are calm before being picked up.
 If guinea pigs are being carried from one location to another over a distance, they should be transferred into a small box to ensure their safety.
 Scratches, bites and nips cannot be avoided altogether.
 Appropriate first aid precautions and training in place.
 Children only allowed to handle any animal under staff supervision.
 Children warned not to put fingers through bars.
 Guinea pigs will be selected for their calm temperament.
+Children are now very well trained in handling the guinea pigs and due to careful handling and monitoring by adults, the risk has been diminished.
 Safety and Care of Animals Guinea Pigs: being harmed, unclean environment, not enough access to food and water Children to understand high expectations regarding their behaviour around the guinea pigs.
 LM to check the guinea pigs on a daily basis for signs of stress.
 Signs of Stress or Illness: weight loss (from weekly weigh in), hair loss, poor appetite, seeming overly nervous, sleeping more than usual, hiding (isolating itself from the other guinea pig and/or the children).
 Signs of Good Health: agile, clear and bright eyes, clean nose, clean ears, fur is clean and matt-free, nails are a good length, teeth are a good length, feet should not be sore, good appetite, interacting with children and the other guinea pig (squeaks, whistles, popcorning and purring).
 If any of the following are noticed, a vet will be consulted: Any sudden change in behaviour or habits (vocalising more or less, scratching, licking etc.) Any change in eating or drinking (ingesting more or less, refusing favourite foods etc.)